I had family over to my house recently. It was an unexpected drop-by visit, so I was in a social hostage situation, if

 She said “lazy” to me as though it was a helpful or constructive thing rather than a truly hateful and negative ugly thing.
 She said she knew I was busy, but did she really?

 Do you think she knew that my job had me pulled in all directions from 8:00 am-5:00 pm every weekday?
 Did she know I came home feeling spent but had to conjure up some energy for the precious few moments I would get to play with/bathe/feed, and rock my girl?
 Did she know that my husband would want me for a few moments?
 That I’d need to make something for dinner.
 Or that I would have deadlines for school and writing too?
 Did she know sleeping is more like worrying with my eyes shut for me, as anxiety never lets me feel fully rested?

 But here’s the thing:

 I’m not lazy.
 I am just freaking exhausted.

 This isn’t a plea for a lightened load or compliments.
-It’s a call to action for moms everywhere: we cannot adequately be everything for everyone every single day.
+Instead, it’s a call to action for moms everywhere: we cannot adequately be everything for everyone every single day.

 Something must give, and we have to determine what area that sacrifice might come from.
 The sacrifices made might be spread out across the board.
-Giving 100 percent to everything in our lives is a dangerous path to embark upon.
+However, giving 100 percent to everything in our lives is a dangerous path to embark upon.
 It is an unsustainable system for a human being.

-Moms are superhumans, as we’ve established already, but even superheroes get worn down if they’re not careful.
+As we’ve established already, moms are superhumans, but even superheroes get worn down if they’re not careful.
 We have great partners, sure: but don’t we deserve to rest?
-To have hobbies that allow us a few spare moments out of the house and in our own element?
-Don’t we deserve to actually be mindfully present in these moments with our families, instead of letting ourselves stress and exhaust things to death?
+Have hobbies that allow us a few spare moments out of the house and in our own element?
+Don’t we deserve to actually be mindfully present in these moments with our families instead of letting ourselves stress and exhaust things to death?